naeemzee/resume/README.md

-# Resume Porjects
+# Resume Pojects
-Projects that I am showcasing for my resume.
+Projects that I am showcasing on my resume.